 11 Then Huram the king of Tyre answered in writing, which he sent to Solomon, “Because the Lord loves his people, he has made you king over them.”

 12 Huram continued, “Blessed be the Lord, the God of Israel, who made heaven and earth, who has given to David the king a wise son, endowed with discretion and understanding, who would build a house for the Lord, and a house for his kingdom.

 13 Now I have sent a skillful man, endowed with understanding, Huram-abi.
 14 He is the son of a woman from the daughters of Dan.
-His father was a man of Tyre, skillful to work in gold, in silver, in bronze, in iron, in stone, in timber, and in purple, in blue, in fine linen, and in crimson, also to engrave any kind of engraving and to devise any device, that there may be a place appointed to him with your skillful men, and with the skillful men of my lord David your father.
+His father was a man of Tyre, skilled in working with gold, silver, bronze, iron, stone, timber, and with fine linen of purple, blue, and crimson, and also in engraving of any kind of engraving and devising any device, that there may be a place appointed to him with your skillful men and with the skillful men of my lord David your father.

 17 Solomon counted all the foreigners who were in the land of Israel, after the census with which David his father had counted them, and they found 153,600.
 18 He set 70,000 of them to bear burdens, 80,000 who were stone cutters in the mountains, and 3,600 overseers to assign the people their work.

 1 Then Solomon began to build the house of the Lord at Jerusalem on Mount Moriah, where the Lord appeared to David his father, which he prepared in the place that David had appointed, on the threshing floor of Ornan the Jebusite.
 2 He began to build on the second day of the second month, in the fourth year of his reign.